lamini-ai/lamini-ai.github.io/docs/faq.md

 ## What models are supported?
 The [Models](models.md) page has details on the (many) models you can use with Lamini.

-## Why did my training / tuning job time out?
+## Will my training / tuning job time out?
 We have a default 4-hour timeout for all tuning jobs.
-If your job times out, you can resume training from the last checkpoint - Lamini automatically saves checkpoints so your progress isn't lost.
-If you need to run longer jobs, [contact us](https://www.lamini.ai/contact).
+If your job times out, it will be automatically added back to the queue and run from the last checkpoint - Lamini automatically saves checkpoints so your progress isn't lost.
+This is to allow other jobs to run.
+If you want to run longer jobs, consider requesting more GPUs via `gpu_config` for a speed up or [contact us](https://www.lamini.ai/contact) for a dedicated instance.

 ## Why is my job queued?
 Our On-demand plan uses shared resources.
 We queue tuning jobs in order to serve all users.
 To reserve your own dedicated compute or run on your own GPUs, please [contact us](https://www.lamini.ai/contact).